 The Study Club Coordinator is responsible for coordinating and supporting the various Study Clubs within a Section as well as evaluating and suggesting new Study Clubs for the Section.
 The Study Club Coordinator is the link between the Education Committee and the Section's Study Club Directors.
 In small Sections, the duties and responsibilities of the Study Club Coordinator are handled by the Education Delegate.

-The Communications Officer is responsible for providing regular Section reports to the Forum Implantologicum, keeping the Section website up to date, moderating the Section Forum on the ITInet and promoting the ITInet and its content as well as conducting regional public relations activities.
+The Communications Officer is responsible for Section-related internal and external communications tasks.
 In small and medium-sized Sections, the duties and responsibilities of the Communications Officer are handled by the Section Manager.

-The Sections receive financial support from the Association.
+The Sections receive financial support from the ITI Foundation.
 The extent of the support is decided by the Board of Directors on an annual basis and based on an annual budget submitted by the Section.

 Section leadership, in conjunction with the Section Manager, prepares a strategic plan as well as a Section activity plan and budget for presentation to the Board annually.

-If warranted by its size and activities, the Section may form its own local committees.
+If warranted by its size and activities, the Section may form its own committees.

 Under exceptional circumstances, the Sections may, upon approval of the Board of Directors, enact their own constitution.

 In areas where no ITI Section has been established, but which require coordination of local educational activities, the Board of Directors may nominate an ITI Fellow as an Area Coordinator.

 In order to achieve its goals, the ITI closely cooperates with the ITI Foundation.